ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

     :::

     + Ensure that the correct console model and version is displayed
-1. Type `1`, then hit return to begin the process of creating the MSET9 ID1
+1. Type `1`, then tap Return to begin the process of creating the MSET9 ID1
-1. After reviewing the disclaimer, type `1` again and hit return to accept it
+1. After reviewing the disclaimer, type `1` again and tap Return to accept it
     + If you get an error, check the [troubleshooting](troubleshooting-mset9), then try again
-1. If you see the message "Created hacked ID1.", hit return to close the MSET9 script
+1. If you see the message "Created hacked ID1.", tap Return to close the MSET9 script
     + Your 3DS will appear to have no data / no user-installed apps on HOME Menu. **This is expected.** Your data will come back at a later step
 1. Reinsert your SD card into your console
 1. Power on your console